gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 - E-stop

 ## Sensors
 You can choose from several possible IMU sensor types depending on your use case.
 While they differ in price and number of features, they all provide the same raw signals.
-Furthermore, each uses one of the basic communication protocols like serial or I2C, making them easy to integrate with your microcomputer setup.
+Furthermore, each uses one of the basic communication protocols like serial or I2C, making them easy to integrate with your computer setup.

 ### *Microstrain IMUs*
 The MicroStrain IMUs provide extensive features on top of their basic accelerometer and gyroscope sensing, making their orientation readings highly drift-resistent.
 However, these benefits come at the (literal) cost of higher prices per unit.